How To Talk to Your Partner About Finances

 Good partnerships often define roles and stick to them (with flexibility, of course).

+Remember: Be flexible.
+If one person manages the accounts, find solutions if they become overwhelmed or need help.
 It's important for the other partner to know when, and how, to step in.

-Do's and Don'ts of Offering To Help Manage Bills
+Dos and Don'ts of Offering Help

 Do: